-Proposed Adoption of the Passing Score Standard for the Revised California Subject Examinations for Teachers in Art and Music (CSET: Art and CSET: Music)
+Review of the Passing Score Standards for the California Subject Examinations for Teachers in Art, Multiple Subjects and Music (CSET: Art, CSET: MS Subtest III and CSET: Music)

-Executive Summary: This agenda item describes the standard setting process used to recommend preliminary passing scores for CSET: Art and for CSET: Music and presents preliminary passing score standards for potential adoption by the Commission.
+Executive Summary: This agenda item describes the process used to review the existing minimum passing standards for CSET: Art, CSET: MS Subtest III and CSET: Music and presents updated minimum passing score standards for potential adoption by the Commission.

-Recommended Action: That the Commission adopt one of the proposed preliminary passing score standards for each of the new examinations.
+Recommended Action: That the Commission adopt one of the proposed minimum passing score standards for each of the examinations.